Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 This paper investigates the behavior of trajectories on flat cone spheres and general flat cone surfaces.
 We approach the study of these trajectories by comparing their lengths with their self-intersection numbers.
+In fact, recent studies have addressed such a comparison for the lengths of closed geodesics in hyperbolic surfaces, such as those in~\cite{Ara} and~\cite{BaPV}.
+However, no such estimates are known for flat cone surfaces.
+This estimate establishes groundwork for future work~\cite{Fu25}.
+See Remark~\ref{rmk:futurework} for further details.

 The definition of flat cone surfaces is provided in Section~\ref{sec:basicdef}.
 A \emph{trajectory} on a flat cone surface $X$ is defined as a geodesic of finite length that does not pass through any singularities except possibly at its endpoints.
 We denote the length of a trajectory $\gamma$ by $|\gamma|$.
 The definition of self-intersection numbers follows from~\cite{Ara}.